 The east side of Coniston Water is easily accessible and offers many hidden spots to picnic on the lake shore, launch a canoe or just simply watch the world pass by.

-In essence Middlefield Cottage makes a fantastic base for those who wish to explore the quieter side of the Lake District.
+In essence Middlefield Cottage makes a fantastic base for couples, friends and families looking to explore the local area.

 Entrance Hall with plenty of space to kick off boots and jackets, there is also a conveniently placed toilet just off the hall.

-The main hall is warm and welcoming and leads off to the main living areas.
-To the right is the cosy sitting room with multi fuel stove, HD TV with Free Sat HDR+ & DVD/VCR combi.
+The cosy sitting room enjoys multi fuel stove, HD TV with Free Sat HDR+ & DVD/VCR combi.
 This comfortable room is the perfect place to relax in after a day exploring.
 The sitting room also enjoys views to the garden & glimpses of the Coniston fells in the distance.

 On the opposite side of the main hall is the light, bright and well-appointed dining kitchen with large dual fuel range cooker, dishwasher, fridge/freezer, microwave, washer/dryer & radio/CD player.
 The perfect place to cook up a storm.